Buying

 The base-spec Aygo X Pure gets 17in alloy wheels, a 9in touchscreen with wireless smartphone pairing, reversing camera, adaptive cruise control and all the safety systems you could want (or possibly not) including emergency steering assist, lane keep assist, pedestrian and cyclist detection and driver attention alert.

-One up mid-spec Aygo X Edge gets all of the above plus 18in bi-tone alloy wheels, gloss black front upper grille, front fog lights, auto wipers and privacy glass, while range-topping Aygo X Exclusive models get keyless entry and start, LED projector headlights, 10.5in touchscreen, wireless charging and front and rear parking sensors.
+Add a couple of grand and the mid-spec Edge gets all of the above plus 18in bi-tone alloy wheels, gloss black front upper grille, front fog lights, auto wipers and privacy glass.

 Pure models are only available in white, silver, black or blue, but the Edge and the Exclusive trims get the option of bi-tone colours.
-They include Juniper Blue, Ginger Beige, Persian Salt, Tarragon (Green) and Chilli Red, paired with matte black C-pillar and roof, and they're well worth speccing for the extra character they add.
+They include Juniper Blue, Ginger Beige, Persian Salt, Tarragon (Green) and Chilli Red, paired with matte black C-pillar and roof, and they're well worth speccing for the extra character they add, especially if your budget doesn’t stretch to the range-topper.

 What's the best spec?